 SimHerd is a computer model of a dairy herd.
-In more than two decades the model has been applied and further developed within the research field of dairy herd management and animal health economics.
-Analyses with SimHerd have been included in 11 ph.d. theses, 6 master theses and over 30 papers in scientific journals.
+In over two decades the model has been applied and further developed within the research field of dairy herd management and animal health economics at Aarhus University.
+Analyses with SimHerd have been included in over 30 papers in scientific journals.

-SimHerd adds value for the farmer in two ways:
+SimHerd adds value for the farmer in three ways:

 - Operational: SimHerd quantifies the economic potential of improving management: “What if we improve pregnancy rates or udder health”?
 SimHerd developed a specific application screening the herd for low hanging fruits: the economic analysis of animal health